darkbard81/Pathfinder-2e/LightWeight/Temp_Eidolons.md

 Your eidolon’s angelic power allows them to assuage a variety of ailments, just like most other powerful angels.
 Your eidolon can cast *remove curse*, *remove disease*, *remove fear*, and *remove paralysis* once per day each as 9th-level divine innate spells.

+---

+## ANGER PHANTOM EIDOLON

+Your eidolon is a lost soul, bound to the mortal world by undying anger or a bitter grudge.
+Most phantom eidolons are humanoids with a spectral or ectoplasmic appearance, though some take far stranger forms.
+Your link with your eidolon prevents it from succumbing to corruption and undeath.
+Together, you will need to decide whether to work with your eidolon to control its anger, or channel its wrath into power.

+### Tradition

+Occult

+### Traits

+eidolon, ethereal, phantom

+### Home Plane

+Ethereal Plane

+### Size

+Medium or Small

+### Suggested Attacks

+Fist (bludgeoning), tendril (bludgeoning), unarmed attacks shaped like a weapon

+### Eidolon Array

+* **Wrathful Berserker**: Str 18, Dex 14, Con 16, Int 8, Wis 10, Cha 12; +2 AC (+3 Dex cap)
+* **Enraged Assassin**: Str 14, Dex 18, Con 16, Int 10, Wis 8, Cha 12; +1 AC (+4 Dex cap)

+### Skills

+Intimidation, Occultism

+### Senses

+Darkvision

+### Language

+One common mortal language the eidolon spoke in life

+### Speed

+25 feet

+### Eidolon Abilities

+* **Initial**: Furious Strike
+* **Symbiosis**: Seething Frenzy
+* **Transcendence**: Anger Aura

+#### Furious Strike

+Your eidolon can infuse an attack with unmitigated rage.
+It gains the Furious Strike activity.

+**FURIOUS STRIKE** \[two-actions]
+**Trait** [EIDOLON]
+Your eidolon channels its anger into a furious attack.
+It makes a melee Strike.
+This counts as two attacks when calculating your multiple attack penalty.
+If this Strike hits, your eidolon deals an extra die of weapon damage and gains a +1 circumstance bonus to the damage roll.

+* At 10th level: 2 extra dice, +2 bonus
+* At 18th level: 3 extra dice, +3 bonus

+#### Seething Frenzy *(7th)*

+Your eidolon can stoke itself into a frenzy.
+It gains the Seething Frenzy action.

+**SEETHING FRENZY** \[one-action]
+**Trait** [CONCENTRATE, EIDOLON, EMOTION, MENTAL]
+Your eidolon’s fury boils over into a reckless, out-of-control frenzy.
+While frenzied, your eidolon is affected by *boost eidolon* and gains temporary Hit Points equal to your level, but it takes a –2 penalty to AC.
+It can’t voluntarily end the frenzy or start another while frenzied.
+The frenzy lasts for 1 minute, after which it’s fatigued for 1 minute and can’t start another for 1 minute.

+#### Anger Aura *(17th)*

+Your eidolon exudes wrath in an aura around it, rousing the ire of nearby creatures and causing their defenses to crack as they seethe with rage.
+Your eidolon gains a 20-foot anger aura, which has the **aura**, **emotion**, **enchantment**, **mental**, and **occult** traits.

+* The resistances of all creatures in the aura (including you, your allies, your enemies, and your eidolon) are reduced by an amount equal to 3 + your eidolon’s Constitution modifier.
+* Your eidolon can suppress the aura by spending a single action (concentrate).
+This limits the effect to the eidolon alone.
+Repeating the action reinstates full effect.
+* Creatures in a **Rage**, **Seething Frenzy**, or similar anger-channeling state are unaffected by the anger aura.